Satellite navigation: NavIC

-The NavIC (acronym for Navigation with Indian Constellation) is an autonomous regional satellite navigation system developed by the Indian Space Research Organisation (ISRO).
+The NavIC (Navigation with Indian Constellation) is an autonomous regional satellite navigation system developed by the Indian Space Research Organisation (ISRO).
 The Indian government approved the project in May 2006.
-It consists of a constellation of 7 navigational satellites.
-Three of the satellites are placed in geostationary orbit (GEO) and the remaining 4 in geosynchronous orbit (GSO) to have a larger signal footprint and lower number of satellites to map the region.
+It consists of a constellation of seven navigational satellites.
+Three of the satellites are placed in geostationary orbit (GEO) and the remaining four in geosynchronous orbit (GSO) to have a larger signal footprint and lower number of satellites to map the region.
 It is intended to provide an all-weather absolute position accuracy of better than 7.6 m throughout India and within a region extending approximately 1500 km around it.
-An Extended Service Area lies between the primary service area and a rectangle area enclosed by the 30th parallel south to the 50th parallel north and the 30th meridian east to the 130th meridian east, 1,500–6,000 km beyond borders.
+An Extended Service Area lies between the primary service area and a rectangle area enclosed by the 30th parallel south to the 50th parallel north and the 30th meridian east to the 130th meridian east, 1500 to 6000 km beyond borders.
 A goal of complete Indian control has been stated, with the space segment, ground segment and user receivers all being built in India.

 The constellation was in orbit as of 2018, and the system was available for public use in early 2018.
 NavIC provides two levels of service, the "standard positioning service", which will be open for civilian use, and a "restricted service" (an encrypted one) for authorized users (including military).
 There are plans to expand NavIC system by increasing constellation size from 7 to 11.

 India plans to make the NavIC global by adding 24 more MEO satellites.
 The Global NavIC will be free to use for the global public.